thomson08/LLM-Literature-Review/README.md

 - **Automatic Reference Counting (ARC)**: A system used in iOS (Swift/Objective-C) to track and manage memory by keeping a count of how many references point to an object.
 - **Memory Leaks**: A common issue in manual memory management where memory that is no longer needed is not properly released, leading to inefficiencies.
 - **Hybrid Memory Management**: A combination of techniques that seek to balance performance and safety, offering potential future improvements for mobile apps.

+## **Questions:**

+- How have memory management techniques evolved in programming languages, and what impact have they had on the performance of mobile applications?
+- What are the trade-offs between manual memory management, garbage collection, and ARC in mobile environments?
+- How has the design of modern mobile languages like Swift and Kotlin been shaped by memory management techniques?
+- What future advancements in memory management could further optimize mobile app performance?

 ## **Historical Development of Memory Management**